Our Meaty Mission

 Good meat can change the world.The Butcher’s Guild is a fraternity of meat professionals bound by The Oath to sell good meat.
 While we encourage every butcher to use only whole animals from local farms, we are hoping to rebuild an industry and have a spirit of inclusion.The Butcher’s Guild stands in the guild tradition of maintaining a moral code within a trade.
 Butchers in the United States have lost their cohesion and support network as the food system has become dangerously centralized.
 The centralization killed the demand for skilled artisans.
 We see the future of food based in localized food communities that require the knowledge of the butcher and we are fostering this generation of craftsman.
 The Butcher’s Guild will be a reference place for butchers, as well as consumers that seek good meat.We recognize food as part of a greater system that affects our health, environment and economy.

 co-founder of The Butcher’s Guild.
 She is also the author of Primal Cuts: Cooking with America’s Best Butchers, founding president of Sonoma Direct, and author of Off The Menu: Staff Meals From America’s Top Restaurants.
 From 2008 to 2011, Marissa was an editor and contributor to Meatpaper, a quarterly magazine exploring the fleischgeist.
 She is an advisor to the charcuterie segment of the Good Food Awards.
 Marissa co-founded Secret Eating Society, and was a leader in Slow Food, for which she was the curator of 2008’s Slow Food Nation Charcuterie Pavilion.
 She is a past fellow with Roots of Change, an organization to create a sustainable food system as the new mainstream.
-She is also the owner and an instructor at a tiny yoga studio in the far reaches of Contra Costa county, California.
+She is also the owner and an instructor at a yoga studio in Port Costa, California.
+Her next book will be out Fall of 2015.

 Primal Cuts: Cooking with America’s Best Butchers is a nationally distributed fall 2010 release that profiles fifty of the most sustainable artisinal butchers in the country.
 Each profile includes recipes and inspiration for home cooks to get to the source of meat and look beyond factory-farmed protein.A new addition will be out in 2012.Sonoma Direct is a family run, USDA-inspected meat plant in northern California, which butchers whole animals raised on small, local farms.
 Since 2005, Sonoma Direct has been innovating local food systems and educating the public on the importance of farm to table eating.
 It also piloted a meat CSA [community supported agriculture] with UC Cooperative Extension, which facilitated over 300 members buying meat direct from local ranches.